dildoran2195/sep11-freedom-project/tool/learning-log.md

 ### 3.4.25
 ## 01/13/25
 ### My resources and goal:
-#### My goal was to tinker with 3D objects [copying meshes](https://playground.babylonjs.com/#KBS9I5#78) which is basically making copy of 3D objects to a house and how a house looks like in outside.
+#### My goal was to tinker with 3D objects and animation by [Creating walking character around the village](https://playground.babylonjs.com/#KBS9I5#81) which is basically making new animated character who is walking around the village and characer looks like in outside and in different sides.
 I used [Babylon](https://www.babylonjs.com/) to see various code/tools/projects that I could tinker with in order to learn more and more.

 ### Before:
 ![Screenshot 2025-03-04 10 53 13 AM](https://github.com/user-attachments/assets/f78df15b-8abc-4046-b013-6886f05d9a49)